GirZ0n/data-analysis/src/tasks/task9/README.md

 # Time series forecasting
-In this notebook, the [power usage data](./electric%20power.xml) is predicted.
+In this notebook, the [power usage data](./electric%20power.xml) is predicted using linear regression.